How U.S. Airlines Are Regulated

 14 CFR Part 36 (Noise Standards: Aircraft Type and Airworthiness Certification) establishes noise levels for commercial aircraft.
 The standard classifies aircraft by generation:

-• Stage 1: Oldest, noisiest (retired from most operations)
+- Stage 1: Oldest, noisiest (retired from most operations)

-• Stage 2: Moderately noisy (largely retired in U.S.)
+- Stage 2: noisy (largely retired in U.S.)

-• Stage 3: Current standard (Boeing 737, Airbus A320, etc.)
+- Stage 3: Current standard (Boeing 737, Airbus A320, etc.)

-• Stage 4: Next-generation (narrowbody), quieter
+- Stage 4: Next-generation (narrowbody), quieter

 14 CFR Part 36 Subpart C (Stage 4 Noise Limits) sets noise limits for current aircraft.
 Subpart D (Stage 5 Noise Limits) applies to newer aircraft, with further standards under development for future aircraft.
-Aircraft must meet the noise standard applicable at their type certification.
+Aircraft may meet the noise standard applicable at their type certification.
 Retrofitting older aircraft with noise reduction modifications (hush kits) can extend their operational life.
 An airline operating Stage 4 or Stage 5 aircraft benefits from reduced noise restrictions at noise-sensitive airports, compared to older Stage 3 aircraft.

 PFAS Regulations and Airport Cleanup